 Our office is located in Vermont.
 Since the exclusions are lower, you could face exposure on the state level even if you are exempt from the federal estate tax.
 There have been changes in the exclusion amounts in these respective states for 2020.

 We are here to help if you would like to discuss taxation or any other estate planning matter with a licensed attorney.
 You can rest assured that you will feel at ease from the first moment that you walk through our doors, and we will provide you with focused, personalized attention.

 To schedule a consultation appointment in Essex Junction, Vermont, give us a call at 802-879-7133.
-The number in Albany, New York is 518-389-6020, and we have a contact form on this website that you can use to send us a message to either office.
+We have a contact form on this website that you can use to send us a message.